Eliminate 99% of Your Competition with This Simple Real Estate Investing Strategy

 “I still have an assumable loan, so I’ve never even applied for a mortgage at this point.
 I’m simply making the payment of the previous owner, but I am legally on the deed; I am the owner, I just don’t have the mortgage in my name.
 I continue making those payments, and that distressed seller – he’s long gone.
 And I then sell the property, and hopefully – and usually it works, in this case; and I say actually always it works so far – I’m able to sell the property in under six months… Paying off that loan, so that guy is happy, and I get to make the cash.
 I never have to go through the nightmare of an application of getting a mortgage, I never had … to write a $200,000 check to buy the property cash… I usually got into the property for less than $25,000, and probably put another $25,000 to fix it up.”

-Keep in mind that this is not a no money down strategy.
+Keep in mind that this is not a no-money-down real estate investment strategy.
 But it also doesn’t require hundreds of thousands of dollars either.
 Daniel said, “most of the owner-financing deals I have done, you need some cash.
 You’re going to need anywhere from $5,000 to about $30,000.”

-Daniel Ameduri follows a three-step investment strategy that eliminates up to 99% of the competitors vying for the same deals.
+Daniel Ameduri follows a three-step investment strategy that eliminates up to 99% of the investment competition vying for the same deals.